samvimes01/samvimes01/README.md

 #### I'm Oleksandr.
 I am working mostly as a Frontend developer, but sometimes I develop hybrid mobile apps and do some backend stuff.
 I'm using Angular, Ionic, Capacitor, Node.js and Go.
 I worked as a Fullstack Software developer (used AngularJs, Cordova/Capacior, Node.js/Express, MongoDB).
 I'm a creative web developer with more than 5 years of strong experience in Front-end Development, Back-end Development areas with a willingness to learn and practice Single Page apps, PWA, and hybrid mobile apps.
-I have good practical skills in HTML5/CSS, JavaScript, TypeScript, AngularJs, Angular 2+, Node.js, MongoDB.
+I have good practical skills in HTML5/CSS, JavaScript, TypeScript, AngularJs, Angular 2+, Node.js.
 I have some experience in React and Go.
-I'm also very interested in Dart and Flutter.
+With Go I've buildt some cli tools and wasm modules for Chrome extensions and websites.

 ![](https://img.shields.io/badge/Editor-VSCode-informational?style=flat&logo=visualstudiocode&logoColor=white&color=blue)
 ![](https://img.shields.io/badge/Editor-Android%20Studio-informational?style=flat&logo=androidstudio&logoColor=white&color=blue)